Cities Influence Distribution of Precipitation

 At the mesoscale, cities can influence the distribution of precipitation.
 This phenomenon is well documented in the five-year study of precipitation called METROMEX (Metropolitan Meteorological Experiment), which encompassed a 56 mile diameter relatively flat area around St. Louis, Missouri.
 As much as 300% more precipitation was observed downwind of the St. Louis area as up wind of the area during the July and August growing season as shown in the accumulated precipitation figure.

 A precipitation measurement at the St Louis International Airport, which is located 10 miles northwest of the city, would record only half the precipitation that would fall in Eastern St. Louis.
 Most of this difference is ascribed to urban heat radiation and aerosol pools emanating from the city and must be considered in siting precipitation measuring instruments.

 This post is an excerpt from the Belfort Instrument Engineering Guide to Siting Precipitation Gauges.
-Click the button below to download the free guide now (PDF).

 Mountains and Hills Influence Distribution of Precipitation

 Mesoscale orographic phenomena is most often described as mountains blocking rain producing weather systems and casting a shadow of dryness, or a “Rain Shadow,” behind the mountain.
 This phenomenon occurs when warm moist air is pulled by the prevailing winds towards the top of mountains where it condenses and precipitates before crossing over the top, leaving a rain shadow or dry air on the leeward side of the mountain as shown in the example of a rain shadow.